 The department encourages its majors to participate in those international programs relevant to their particular historical interests.
-For more detailed information, see the section on the Office of International Programs.
-The department also offers its undergraduate students opportunities for internships in local museums and historical agencies through A His 499.
+For more detailed information, see the section on the Office of International Education.
+The department also offers its undergraduate students opportunities for internships through A HIS 499.

 Degree Requirements for the Major in History

 General Program B.A.: a minimum of 36 credits in history distributed as follows:

 - 12 credits of foundational coursework: three 100 level or 200 level courses, including one in U.S., one in European, and one in World History, plus one more 200 level course in any region